yohasebe/fzf-alfred-workflow/README.md

 ## Features

-- ⚡️ **Fuzzy Search**: Search keys that partially match file/directory paths can be entered in any order.
+- ⚡️ **Fuzzy Search**: Search keys that partially match file/directory paths can be entered *in any order*.
-- 🧠 **Memorization**: Alfred manages the order of items according to memorized past usage.
+- 🧠 **Memorization**: Alfred manages the order of items according to *memorized past usage*.
-- 🗂 **Folder Action**: Search directories can be set in user preferences or specified dynamically in a folder action.
+- 🗂 **Folder Action**: Search directories can be set in user preferences or specified dynamically in a *folder action*.

 <img src='./files/fzf-alfred-screenshot.png' style='width:500px;'/>